Family Finance Planning: Saving for Your Child’s Future

 If you find it difficult to save much for your child’s future, focus on saving small amounts consistently and look for ways to increase your savings rate over time.
 Consider automatic transfers to a dedicated savings account to build the habit of saving.
 Additionally, exploring scholarships, grants, and work-study programs can supplement savings when it’s time for your child to attend college or vocational school.

 When saving for your child’s future, you can benefit from tax advantages offered by 529 plans and Coverdell Education Savings Accounts, which allow for tax-free growth and withdrawals for qualified education expenses.
 Additionally, custodial accounts offer some tax benefits based on the child’s tax rate, which is typically lower than that of adults.
-Understanding these options can help maximize your savings and reduce your overall tax burden.
+Understanding these options can help maximise your savings and reduce your overall tax burden.